 Join us for a Panel Discussion and Q&A led by Vickie Oldham, director of Newtown Alive.
-African American trailblazers recount Sarasota’s rich African American history and share personal, coming-of-age stories about working alongside groundskeepers on the property of William and Marie Selby, joyriding and running errands with “Uncle Bill”; scaling the wall surrounding the Christy and Helen Payne house and watching the local Civil Right Movement unfold through the eyes of a teenager.
+African American trailblazers recount Sarasota’s rich African American history and share personal, coming-of-age stories about working alongside groundskeepers on the property of William and Marie Selby, joyriding and running errands with “Uncle Bill”; scaling the wall surrounding the Christy and Ann Payne house and watching the local Civil Rights Movement unfold as teenagers.

 Vickie Oldham enjoys good storytelling.
 She is foremost a journalist.
 Presently, Oldham is spearheading a groundbreaking historic preservation project called “Newtown Alive.”
 It began as a project to trace the 100-year history of the African American community of Newtown; but has quickly expanded into a cultural heritage tourism initiative that is causing residents and visitors to take a second look at the neighborhood through a different lens.